aserec/SA_discord_bot/README.md

 A Discord bot made in TypeScript that helps manage and consult a custom LLM to answer frequently asked questions, guidelines, and other documents related to different projects.

-## Features

-- **Ask Questions**: Use the `/ask` command or mention the bot to ask questions about specific projects.
-- **Upload Documents**: Upload project-specific documents for the bot to learn from using the `/upload` command.
-- **Send Messages**: Send targeted messages to team members regarding specific projects with the `/send` command.
-- **Project Management**: List all available projects and their documentation with the `/projects` command.
-- **Natural Language Processing**: The bot can understand when you're asking about a specific project or when you're giving a command.

 ## Setup